-And finally, there’s The Event Organiser.
-She can be a bit of a pain in the ass – always organising stuff and bossing you about and frowning if you’re late, and she always seems to be in the charge of the Kitty Purse and…oh!!
+And finally, there’s The Event Organizer.
+She can be a bit of a pain in the ass – always organizing stuff and bossing you about and frowning if you’re late, and she always seems to be in the charge of the Kitty Purse and…oh!!
 I think that might be me.

 So there you have it…The Dream Team of Midlife Friends.
 You might be lucky and have one friend (or partner) who fulfils a few of those roles but it would take one helluva gal (or guy) to fill them all.

 Meet Jill!
 By day she’s an upstanding PR & Comms Professional – living and working in Scotland.
 After dark (evil laugh)….she turns into a cynical blogger taking a wry look at (mid)life.
 As far as she’s concerned if you had sass & attitude at 22 you’ll have even more of it in midlife.
 Jill loves writing and has a mildly cynical outlook on life, so she’s forever sharing unsolicited opinions from Looking & Feeling Great, to those things we all love…Travel & Adventure, Eating & Drinking, Movies &, Books.
 Visit her at Midlife Smarts.